datacuresolutions/datacuresolutions.github.io/_includes/content/carousel_2_text.md

-# Do you prefer Domain Experts or "Opportunist"?
+# Do you prefer Domain Experts or "Opportunists"?

 DataCure consultants are industry experts